-POLICY 11: SUSTAINABLE MODES OF TRANSPORT AND MOVEMENT
+POLICY 13: SUSTAINABLE MODES

-Where practicable, and as appropriate to its scale and character, development should seek to reduce reliance on the private car and encourage more sustainable and active types of transport.
-Whilst recognising the rural location of the parish, development that takes opportunities to make walking, cycling and horse-riding a practical and safe option should be encouraged.
+All development should seek to reduce reliance on the private car and encourage more sustainable and active types of transport.
+Whilst recognising the rural location of the parish, development that takes opportunities to make walking and cycling a practical and safe option should be encouraged.

 Proposals that enhance existing routes through improved quality or connecting/creation of the network will be supported.
-The enhancement of the routes identified on Map 4 will be encouraged.
+The enhancement of the routes identified on Map 6 will be encouraged.
 The provision of electric vehicle infrastructure throughout the village, for example public charging points, will be encouraged and, for major schemes, considered mandatory.